-This significant shift offers compelling practical advantages but simultaneously introduces distinct theoretical challenges.
-To the best of our knowledge, the online decision-making scenario has never been studied in the BTL literature.\\
+This significant shift offers compelling practical advantages but simultaneously introduces distinct theoretical challenges. \re{While \citet{oh2019thompson} and \citet{chen2020dynamic} incorporate contextual information with sequentially collected data, they focus on the multinomial logit choice model with observable item-specific contextual features and a common unknown factor.
+In contrast, we focus on the contextual BTL model with unknown item-specific parameters, which leads to alternative policy approaches and customized statistical theory.}\\

 {\bf Notations.} We write $a_n\lesssim b_n$ or $a_n=O(b_n)$ if there exists a constant $c>0$ such that $a_n\leq cb_n$ for all $n$.
 We denote $a_n\asymp b_n$ if $b_n\lesssim a_n$ and $a_n\lesssim b_n$.
 Besides, we write $a_n=o(b_n)$ if $\lim_{n\rightarrow\infty}a_n/b_n=0$.
 We denote by $[n]=1,\ldots,n$ for any positive integer $n$.
 Let $\be_i,\, i\in [n]$, be the canonical basis in $\RR^n$. $\Ib_{d}$ represents $d$-dimensional identity matrix, and $\bm{0}$ represents the vector or matrix composed entirely of zeros.
 We denote by $\otimes$ the Kronecker product.
 For a vector $\bv$, $\|\bv\|_2$ denotes the $\ell_2$-norm.
 We let $\|\Ab\|_2$ be the spectral norm of the matrix $\Ab$, and $\lambda_{\min}(\Ab)$ represent the minimum eigenvalue of square matrix $\Ab$.
 Throughout our discussion, we use generic constants $c$ and $C$ which may differ from one place to another.\\